uber/react-view/README.md

 **There are three main ways** how to use React View:

 - **All-in-one playground**.
 Import `<View />`, give it the component configuration and drop it in your web documentation.
 This is ideal if you want to start as quickly as possible and don't need to customize anything.
-- **Build your own playground**.
+- **Build your playground**.
 Import the `useView` hook and give it the component configuration.
-This hook handles the playground state and returns various props and callbacks that you can fit into your own UI components.
+This hook handles the playground state and returns various props and callbacks that you can fit into your UI components.
 React View also exports all default UI parts separately (`Editor`, `ActionButtons`, `Compiler`, `Knobs`, `Error`...) so you can reuse them.
-This is a great option if you want to customize some parts of the default UI (or all of it) and not to worry about the rest.
+This is a great option if you want to customize some parts of the default UI (or all of it) and not worry about the rest.
 - **Live code editing only**.
-Sometimes it is useful to only have an editable source code and live preview without the list of props.
+Sometimes it is useful to only have editable source code and live preview without the list of props.
 You can use `useView` for that too.
 Just don't give it any component configuration and don't render the `<Knobs />` component.
 React View uses babel, so **you can add additional presets and enable TypeScript**.

 ## Installation